jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Harm and Death

 **Harm** subtracts from HP.
-Once out of HP, harm becomes **critical harm** and lowers abilities.
+Once out of HP, harm becomes **critical harm** and lowers attributes.

-When you take critical harm, roll a test with that ability.
+When you take critical harm, roll a test with that attribute.
 The difficulty number is equal to the amount of critical harm taken.
-If you fail, lower your ability one step—you’re taken out of the fight and will die without treatment.
+If you fail, lower your attribute one step—you’re taken out of the fight and will die without treatment.

-When an ability would be lowered below d4 from critical harm, you are **dead**.
+When an attribute would be lowered below d4 from critical harm, you are **dead**.

 ## Healing and Rest

-**Healing** recovers HP and restores abilities.
+**Healing** recovers HP and restores attributes.

 Whenever you take several minutes to **rest**, recover all your HP.
-After a full week of rest and appropriate care, raise a lowered ability by one step.
+After a full week of rest and appropriate care, raise a lowered attribute by one step.

 ## Advancement